IBM / DARPA SyNAPSE announce new brain simulation

 By the end of 2009, IBM has announced the development of a brain simulation (machine simulation of cognitive activities) that approximates the complexity of a cat brain.

 The Blue Brain Project, headquartered in Lausanne, Switzerland, is an international research venture to reverse-engineer the brain and enable next-generation fundamental and medical research through simulation.
 BBP is now seeking for immediate hire a Postdoctoral Researcher in Neuron Modeling, for immediate hire, to strengthen the project’s computational neuroscience team and to prepare it for the next steps of growth.

 Postdoctoral positions are currently available in the laboratory of Philip Sabes in the Keck Center for Integrative Neurobiology at UCSF.

-Biometrics CPG Brain-inspired Computing transcranial direct current stimulation Neuro-inspired Computing Neural coding neuroprosthetics Deep Brain Stimulation LFP Machine Learning Sparse neurons Noise Computational Neuroscience Wavelets neural recordings Information Theory Dimensionality Reduction Modelling Neural Networks Clustering Statistical Analysis Neurophysiology Spike Sorting Brain Interfaces Brain Research
+Brain-inspired Computing transcranial direct current stimulation Biometrics CPG Neural coding Neuro-inspired Computing Trajectories Plasticity Neuroimaging neuroprosthetics Deep Brain Stimulation LFP Sparse neurons Noise Computational Neuroscience Machine Learning Wavelets neural recordings Information Theory Dimensionality Reduction Modelling Neural Networks Clustering Statistical Analysis Neurophysiology Spike Sorting Brain Interfaces Brain Research